-The architecture and floor plan of this new building was well planned out by the governing body of the foundation.
+The architecture and floor plan of this new building were well planned out by the governing body of the foundation.
 From the moment a visitor walks into the magnificent entrance, they will encounter a unique and fascinating sound and visual experience; designed to appeal to all of their senses, creating a desire to explore and discover all of the attractions this remarkable new destination has to offer.
-The theater will be a state-of-the-art show place, accommodating 250 – 300 spectators, delighting all guests with an accent on acoustics, lighting, and sound.
+The theater will be a state-of-the-art showplace, accommodating 250 – 300 spectators, delighting all guests with an accent on acoustics, lighting, and sound.
 The Italian Foundation seeks to shed light on some of the greatest playwrights and entertain the community at the same time.

 Educating the general public with foreign language programs is another goal the Cultural Center attempts to achieve, not just for the Italian language, but others as well; many foreign languages will be represented.
 Funding for this enlightening Foreign Language Academy will be provided by the government of Italy and other organizations who support such language programs; with an emphasis on “building bridges between people and their cultures.”
 This is intended to create a better understanding and appreciation between cultures.
 One of the attractions the foundation hopes will draw big crowds is the Visual Arts Classrooms and Gallery, where magnificent paintings, sculptures, and other works of art will be on display.
 As an extra benefit, classes will be offered to both adults and children in the fields of visual and graphic arts, utilizing computer technology when necessary.